Who wants to spend money on a QS when you can do it yourself?

 The take away from watching Alton Brown?
 There is simply a difference in being trained at what you do and having a crack at it.

-So, if the job is putting a roof over someone’s head, the difference between me completing the task, and you completing the task is massive.
-I would get a bit of tin and try to rig something up and probably injure myself in the process, whereas you guys would measure and cut and fix and know exactly which power tool to use and when!
+So, if the job is putting a roof over someone’s head, the difference between us completing the task, and you completing the task is massive.
+We would get a bit of tin and try to rig something up and probably injure myself in the process, whereas you guys would measure and cut and fix and know exactly which power tool to use and when!

 Quantity Surveying is no different